Swanton girls runner-up at Tiffin Regional - Fulton County Expositor

 TIFFIN – Area track and field teams ended the Division III Tiffin Regional on a high note Friday at Frost-Kalnow Stadium.
 Three girls teams placed in the top 10, including Swanton who was runner-up.

 Liberty-Benton won the girls meet with 62 points, while Swanton finished second with 46 points.
-Pettisville placed fourth with 44 and Archbold was second at 34.5.
+Pettisville placed fourth with 44 and Archbold was seventh at 34.5.

 Liberty-Benton won the boys meet as well.